constantinemunoz/ptvBabyToFormal/README.md

 ### Eye alignment did not happen for some people
 If eye pairs cannot be detected reliably, the script infers eye points from face boxes and still performs alignment.
 If face detection is also unavailable, it falls back to center-crop + resize (still preserving aspect ratio and no stretching) and logs a warning in the summary.

+### Background video not visible
+Place `background.mov` inside your `--images` folder.
+The script loops it continuously until rendering finishes.
+If missing/unreadable, it falls back to a solid background and prints a warning.

 ---